HenrySpock/Youtube-Landing/README.md

 There is no Javascript and I kept usernames and avatars anonymous.

 There is hover behavior but no anchor tags.
+I also did not take the time to record the preview gifs for each sidebar video.